AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 snakemake --snakefile cluster.snakefile \
   --cores 2 \
   --use-conda \
-  --config input_data_dir="<RELATIVE PATH TO INPUT DATA DIRECTORY>" \
+  --config input_data_dir="<FULL PATH TO INPUT DATA DIRECTORY>" \
-  results_dir="<RELATIVE PATH TO RESULTS DIRECTORY>" \
+  results_dir="<FULL PATH TO RESULTS DIRECTORY>" \
-  project_metadata="<RELATIVE PATH TO YOUR PROJECT METADATA TSV>"
+  project_metadata="<FULL PATH TO YOUR PROJECT METADATA TSV>"
 ```

 **You will want to replace the paths for `input_data_dir`, `results_dir` and `project_metadata` to successfully run the workflow.**
-Where `input_data_dir` is the relative path to the directory where the input data files can be found, `results_dir` is the relative path to the directory where all results from running the workflow will be stored, and `project_metadata` is the relative path to the TSV file containing the relevant information about your input files.
+Where `input_data_dir` is the full path to the directory where the input data files can be found, `results_dir` is the full path to the directory where all results from running the workflow will be stored, and `project_metadata` is the full path to the TSV file containing the relevant information about your input files.
 See more information on project metadata in the [expected input section](#expected-input) below.

 **Note:**  If you did not install dependencies [with conda via snakemake](../README.md#snakemakeconda-installation), you will need to remove the `--use-conda` flag.